September 5, 2017 Bobcaygeon to Kirkfield Lock, Ontario

-We arrived back in Bobcaygeon and our boat late yesterday afternoon, after a fruitful week away.
+We arrived back in Bobcaygeon and our boat late yesterday afternoon, the 4th, after a fruitful week away.

 After beautiful Niagara Falls we headed home to Stow and a busy Lake Boon Water Carnival Weekend with events all weekend, and also were able get together with Dirk’s second cousin Sietse (rhymes with pizza) and his girl friend Derfogail (Irish name) who are now living in the Boston area.
 The week also included gathering warm clothes together for our upcoming later-than-expected travels in the Georgian Bay and Lake Michigan and also seeing a number of friends and family.

-We left our house in Stow 4 days ago on Saturday, September 2, with the plan to stop in Belleville, ON (on Lake Ontario) for a big Anniversary (Aunt Willi and Uncle Dick) and in Brampton, ON (to see Luke and Saskia and Randy) before arriving at the boat on Monday (yesterday).
+We left our house in Stow 4 days ago on Saturday, September 2, with the plan to stop in Belleville, ON (on Lake Ontario) for Aunt Willi and Uncle Dick’s Anniversary Party and in Brampton, ON (to see Luke and Saskia and Randy) before arriving at the boat on Monday (yesterday).
 I booked an Airbnb near Watertown to break up the 12 hours or so of driving.
 This unusual Airbnb was in a former hippy farmhouse and has 6-8 guest rooms on a sustainability farm with chickens, rescue pigs and alpacas, and is very close to the Thousand Islands.
 It was a great place to stay and we really enjoyed meeting the other 5-6 families staying there.
 The owner, Nicole Caldwell, has written a book about her experiences with the farm – “Better Farm.”

 Our Wandering Star was nice to see again after a week and a half!
-We all walked to get some delicious Kawartha Ice Cream and then we were left alone with our boat to unpack and find places for the additional warm clothes.
+Judy, Paul, Dirk and I walked to get some delicious Kawartha Ice Cream and then we were left alone with our boat to unpack and find places for the additional warm clothes.